 A shared universe is a kind of creative work that is developed through the contribution of many independent artists.
 The work of each artist can stand apart, but it also melds into the characters, world, and storyline of the larger project.
 Shared Universe fits the company’s concept that hard cider and beer live in a mutual space.
 It also speaks to the company’s collaborative culture.

-Takeaway: Short phrases work well as names, especially when what they describe is a pitch-perfect match for a company’s goods and services.
+TIP: Short phrases work well as names, especially when what they describe is a pitch-perfect match for a company’s goods and services.
 The metaphor of a shared universe is perfect for a cidery which teams up with wineries and breweries to create gluten-free cider.
 Also explore the terms of different industries – a lot of naming gold is buried there.

 FLANNEL MOUTH